noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 [Are you ready?]

 [Don’t wanna hear your gibbers, so let’s just finish this already...
-Ro-yal- Prin-cess.]
+Ro-yal-Prin-cess.]

 [You!]